vignettes/vignette_disto.Rmd

 In general,

-• Neither would the assignment work: d[1, 2] <- 3
+would not work.d[1, 2] <- 3

 disto was conceived to address these issues while keeping dist object as the back-end with the philosophy of minimal copies.
 This evolved into high-level API for dealing with generic distance objects irrespective of whether the object is in memory, disk or a database.
 Currently, the bindings are provided for in-memory objects of class ‘dist’.